 Reported date 2001.

-[Note: this reproduction of the information in the National Register Nomination Form may have typographical errors; therefore for technical matters the reader may want to consult a copy of the original, which is available at the Boston Landmarks Commission or the Dorchester Historical Society.]
+[Note: this reproduction of the information in the Boston Landmarks Area Form may have typographical errors, and for technical matters, the reader may want to consult a copy of the original, which is available at the Boston Landmarks Commission or the Dorchester Historical Society]

 The Dorchester/Milton Lower Mills Industrial District, as extended by this boundary increase and technical amendment, includes 16 industrial buildings, all but one of which were associated with Walter Baker & Co., chocolate manufacturer.
 The Mason Regulator Co., at the comer of Medway and Adams Streets, is the only contributing building that is not associated with the Baker corporation.
 This amendment adds one building, the Baker Warehouse (1947, map # 17) at 4 River Street, to the district.
 It was the last major building to be constructed for the Baker complex.

 Five of the 16 contributing buildings are located in the town of Milton, while the remainder are in the Dorchester neighborhood of the city of Boston.
 The boundary between the two communities extends along the center of the Neponset River, which runs east/west through the district.
 This industrial complex developed in the second half of the 19th century and into the 20th century around Dorchester’s Pierce Square, where Washington and Adams Streets and Dorchester Avenue converge.
 There are three short side streets (essentially alleyways) that lead off the Washington/Adams axis.
 These are Millers Lane and Bakers Court in Boston, and Elliot Street in Milton.